-Women banked through Crédito Mujer ·Rose from 4,174 a 9,273 (2021 vs 2022)
+Women banked through Crédito Mujer

-Recovery of Crédito Mujer Loans 2022

-· Rose from3,000 a 4,300 operations a month (2021 vs 2022)
+Rose from 4,174 to 9,273 (2021 vs 2022) Recovery of Crédito Mujer Loans 2022 • Rose from 3,000 to 4,300 operations a month (2021 vs 2022)

 In 2023, we will continue to drive efforts to place Crédito Mujer loans by improving our credit guidelines and processes.
 Additionally, through projects such as "Empoderamiento Familiar," we will focus on creating awareness among our workforce of issues related to equity and gender bias and will train our clients in these areas.
 Moving forward, we will continue strengthening our partnerships by generating synergies and including more entities that promote inclusion of women.